 roles/editorto run database migrations.
 Replace

-[YOUR-PROJECT-ID]with your GCP project ID and replace
+[YOUR-PROJECT-ID]with your Google Cloud project ID and replace

 [PROJECT_NUMBER]with the project number you copied in the previous step.

 gcloud projects add-iam-policy-binding [YOUR-PROJECT-ID] \ --member=serviceAccount:[PROJECT_NUMBER]@cloudbuild.gserviceaccount.com \ --role=roles/editor